ryan-aday/Basic_Vehicle_Dynamics/README.md

 # Basic_Vehicle_Dynamics
 Plotters and optimizers for vehicle dynamics.

-# Car Vehicle Dymanics and Optimizer
+# Car Vehicle Dynamics and Optimizer
 Optimizes front and rear suspension geometry with the L-BFGS-B minimization algorithm and provides a plot to demonstrate the differences between the initial and optimized hardpoints.

 ![Car Suspension Optimizer](https://github.com/ryan-aday/Basic_Vehicle_Dynamics/assets/33794562/42594bb2-d264-48d5-bf0c-4a2228561598)